 We need to wrap up warm during the winter months.
 It can be so cold here in New Zealand and it's important to remember that animals feel the cold too.
 Leaving them unprotected can spell danger for companion animals (pet animals).
 Here are our tips for keeping your companion animals warm during the cold winter months.

-Your pets still need to drink plenty of water during winter, so continue to keep an eye on their water bowls.
-They may freeze over and you will need to refill them with fresh, clean water.
+Your animals still need to drink plenty of water during winter, so continue to keep an eye on their water bowls.
+They may freeze over so you will need to refill them with fresh, clean water.

 Just like people, animals need places where they are sheltered from wind, rain and cold weather.
 It is a good idea to make sure your animals are not housed on the damp, cold ground during winter – consider raised beds or a shelter which is raised off the ground.
 Your animal’s shelter must be as comfortable as possible.

-Bedding should be soft, warm and dry and cleaned regularly.
+Bedding should be soft, warm, dry and cleaned regularly.

-Make sure your pet has snuggly, warm blankets and cosy beds to keep them warm during the winter months.
+Make sure your animals have snuggly, warm blankets and cosy beds to keep them warm during the winter months.

-Raised beds for dogs are usually best as they keep your pet dry and away from the cold, damp ground.
+Raised beds for dogs are usually best, as they will keep your dog dry and away from the cold, damp ground.